tagspaces/documentation/docs/browsing-files.md

 - [Mapique Perspective](/perspectives/mapique) <profeature /> - showing geo-tagged files and folder and folders on a map.
 This extension is available in the Pro and Enterprise packages

+- [Kanban Perspective](/perspectives/kanban) <profeature /> - show your files as tasks in a Kanban board, representing the sub folders as columns in the board

 - [FolderViz Perspective](/perspectives/folderviz) - this is an experimental perspective which applies some information visualization concepts to presenting your folder and file structures.

 ## Switching perspectives